Zalf Euromobil Fior

-Zalf–Euromobil–Fior is an Italian cycling team founded in 1982, that focuses on developing under-23 riders.
-Many famous riders have ridden for the team, including Sacha Modolo, Enrico Battaglin, Ivan Basso and Oscar Gatto.
+Zalf–Euromobil–Fior was an Italian cycling team founded in 1982, that focused on developing under-23 riders.
+Many famous riders rode for the team, including Sacha Modolo, Enrico Battaglin, Ivan Basso and Oscar Gatto.
 In 2021, the team moved up to UCI Continental level for the first time.
+The team folded at the end of 2024, after 43 seasons.